-The Maryland (MD) Motor Vehicle Administration (MVA) is the state agency that administers vehicle registration and driver licensing.
-The MVA also regulates the Maryland automobile insurance industry.
+The Maryland (MD) Motor Vehicle Administration (MVA) is the state agency managing driver's licenses and car registration.
+The MVA likewise governs the Maryland Automobile Insurance Industry.

 The MVA is responsible for the following: